Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing Reproducing Kernel Banach Spaces by Eigenvalues and Eigenfunctions

-For convenience, the collection of eigenfunctions $\Eset_{K}$ is always chosen to be orthonormal in $\Leb_2(\Domain)$.
+For convenience, the elements of $\Eset_{K}$ are always chosen to be orthonormal in $\Leb_2(\Domain)$.
 This means that $K$ is a (generalized) Mercer kernel.

-\begin{remark} In this section, we will study with the infinitely countable eigenvalues and eigenfunctions to construct infinite dimensional RKBSs.
+\begin{remark} By the compactness of the domain $\Domain$, we can confirm that the symmetric positive definite kernels $K$ always has the countable eigenvalues and eigenfunctions.
+In this section, we use the infinitely countable eigenvalues and eigenfunctions to construct infinite dimensional RKBSs.
 To this end, we suppose that the eigenvalues $\Lambda_K$ and eigenfunctions $\Eset_{K}$ of $K$ always compose of \emph{infinitely countable} elements.
 If $K$ is strictly positive definite, then $\Eset_K$ is an orthonormal basis of $\Leb_2(\Domain)$.
 In particular, it is easy to check that all the following results of RKBSs driven by positive definite kernels are also true for finite eigenvalues and eigenfunctions. \end{remark}

 By the symmetric condition, the adjoint kernel $\adjK$ of $K$ is equal to $K$ itself and its right-sided and left-sided kernel sets are the same, that is,

 If we choose the left-sided and right-sided expansion sets $\Sset_K$ and $\Sset_K'$ of $K$ as